jelastic-jps/lets-encrypt/README.md

 ## How to Renew SSL Certificate

-After Let’s Encrypt add-on installation, the attached SSL certificate will remain valid for _90_ days.
-When this period expires, you'll need to renew your certificate(s) - the appropriate notification will be preliminary sent to you via email (14 days before expiration).
-To execute this operation, use the **Update** button within add-on’s panel.
+Your Let’s Encrypt SSL certificate(s) will remain valid for _90_ days.
+After this period expires, they need to be renewed (you'll get the appropriate notification via email 14 days before expiration).

+Depending on the Platform version your application is running at, this operation is performed in one of the following ways:
+- _for Jelastic version of 4.9.5 and higher_ - the appropriate SSL certificates are requested and applied automatically.
+By default, their validity is checked once per day at 3 AM with the corresponding cron job (to change this period, adjust the corresponding _"0 3 * * *"_ setting within this package manifest file)
+- _for preceding Jelastic versions_ - you need to handle this operation by your own upon receiving the appropriate notification.

+To renew certificate files manually, use the **Update** button within add-on’s panel.

 ![Let’s Encrypt Update](/images/update-sll-certificate.png)

-Within the upcoming releases, this operation will be completely automated to request and apply the appropriate SSL certificates upon expiration.

 Also, your SSL certificates can be updated by add-on re-installation for the same domain name(s).
 Herewith, adding new or specifying different domain name(s) during this procedure will cause the complete replacement of used certificates.